Eslamhathout/netmiko-router-data/README.md

 ## Description:
 A project to retrieve router info such as:
-*Hostname
+- Hostname
-*Model
+- Model
-*Uptime of each device
+- Uptime of each device
-*Current software version
+- Current software version
-*Device serial number
+- Device serial number
-*MAC address for each active Ethernet interface
+- MAC address for each active Ethernet interface

 ## Installation:
 To start using the attached script, you need to setup Python, GNS3, and Netmiko.
-Here are a list of commands to assest installation:
+Here is a list of needed software to install on a host image:

 ```